CCrawford7/hyperscribe/README.md

 # Quick Notepad Chrome Extension

-Quick Notepad is a minimalist popup notepad for Chrome that keeps a single note—plus all of your layout and styling preferences—persistent across sessions using `chrome.storage.local`.
-It ships with a compact toolbar, emoji picker, hyperlinking support, a live HSL background color picker, and a quick-close control when you need to tuck it away.
+Quick Notepad is a minimalist popup notepad for Chrome that keeps a single note—plus your layout and styling preferences—persistent across sessions using `chrome.storage.local`.
+It ships with a streamlined toolbar, emoji picker, a preset theme selector, and a quick-close control when you need to tuck it away.

 ## Features
 - **Persistent note** stored in `chrome.storage.local`, synced with background defaults.
-- **Toolbar actions** for copy all, theme toggle, background color picker, font tuning (size, family, bold, italic), hyperlink detection, emoji picker, download-as-txt, and compact mode.
+- **Toolbar actions** for copy/clear, the compact theme button with preset panel (Default Bright, Default Dark, Monokai, Nord, Dracula), font tuning (size, family, bold, italic), emoji picker, and download-as-txt.
 - **Emoji grid** that inserts characters at the cursor position.
-- **Hyperlink overlay** that linkifies URLs when enabled without interfering with editing.
 - **Quick close dot** so you can dismiss the popup manually after copying from the main page.
-- **Color picker panel** driven by HSL sliders with live hex readout.
-- **Resizable textarea** so the popup can adapt to your preferred layout.
+- **Resizable popup** thanks to the yellow drag handle in the bottom-right corner; Chrome respects `window.resizeTo` within MV3 bounds.

 ## Install & Test Locally
 1. Open `chrome://extensions` in Chrome.
 2. Toggle on **Developer mode** (top-right).
 3. Click **Load unpacked** and select the `quick-notepad/` directory from this repository.
-4. Activate the extension from the toolbar and exercise the toolbar toggles, hyperlink mode, emoji picker, color picker, and download feature to ensure everything works as expected.
+4. Activate the extension from the toolbar and exercise the compact toolbar buttons, theme panel, resize handle, emoji picker, and download feature to ensure everything works as expected.

 > ℹ️ This project does not currently include automated test coverage.
 Manual verification via the popup is recommended after each change.